Code-Institute-Submissions/Discover-Malta/README.md

 This is a website created to help users who are interested in visitng Malta on holiday find out about the island, popular places there and attractions to see.

-It provides information on cities, attractions and culture and also includes a number of images of the varipus places mentioned.
+It provides information on areas and attractions and also includes a number of images of the varipus places mentioned.

+It also includes a map with pre determined markers they can view as well as an autocomplete search box they can use to search places.

 I chose to create this website as I have visited Malta previously and it was a holiday I really enhjoyed and I plan to visit there again in the future.